Read This First

 Prompt 4: Provide the formal logical proof behind your claim that “ circularity in presuppositional apologetics remains vicious. “

-The central claim is this: To substantiate the claim that the circularity in presuppositional apologetics remains vicious, we will present a formal logical analysis of the core arguments used by presuppositional apologists like Cornelius Van Til and Greg Bahnsen.
+In plain terms: To substantiate the claim that the circularity in presuppositional apologetics remains vicious, we will present a formal logical analysis of the core arguments used by presuppositional apologists like Cornelius Van Til and Greg Bahnsen.

 An argument is valid if, assuming the premises are true, the conclusion must be true.